 Jansch’s career had its ups and down after Heartbreak, including some brief reunions with his former group, Pentangle.
 He succumbed to lung cancer in October 2011, leaving behind a solo catalog of some two dozen albums plus his work with Pentangle and as a guest on many other recordings.

-Postscript #1: there is also a 2CD release of Heartbreak from Omnivore; it contains fourteen tracks compared with the orignal’s (and vinyl reissue’s) ten.
+Postscript #1: there is also a 2CD release of Heartbreak from Omnivore; it contains fourteen tracks compared with the original’s (and vinyl reissue’s) ten.

 Postscript #2: I have received unofficial word that early vinyl pressings of the 2012 Heartbreak reissue are in erroneously-pressed “collapsed monaural.”
 I cannot verify this assertion with 100% accuracy, but to my ears, it’s quite possible.
 That said, true or not, my enjoyment of the vinyl Heartbreak is not diminished one iota.